 Much of the time, the bass player is the glue that holds a song together, and his contributions are often felt as much as they're truly heard.
 Carl Radle, the Tulsa native who grew up to play for and alongside a long list of artists that included Eric Clapton, George Harrison, and Joe Cocker, had more feeling than most.

 Born June 18, 1942, Radle was bitten by the music bug early, and had the good fortune to spend his formative years playing and gigging alongside a group of local peers who'd go on to have a profound impact on his career: JJ Cale and Leon Russell.
 It was Russell who offered Radle his entree into the music business, inviting him out to California to participate in a number of early gigs that led to the duo's stint together backing Gary Lewis and the Playboys.

 After leaving the Playboys, Russell made another fateful intervention when he connected Radle with Delaney and Bonnie Bramlett, thus helping form the nucleus of Delaney and Bonnie and Friends, the group whose low-key charms showed Clapton what he was missing when they opened for Blind Faith during the supergroup's ill-fated tour.

-Before the end of 1970, Radle joined up with fellow Friends alumni Bobby Whitlock and Jim Gordon to back Clapton on the one-off Derek and the Dominos project Layla and Other Assorted Love Songs.
-But first, he had some other high-profile gigs to attend to — including reuniting with Russell to tour with Cocker as part of the Mad Dogs and Englishmen band, and chipping in during the sessions for Harrison's All Things Must Pass LP.
+Before the end of 1970, Radle joined up with fellow Friends alumni Bobby Whitlock and Jim Gordon to back Clapton on the Derek and the Dominos's LP Layla and Other Assorted Love Songs.
+But first, he had some other high-profile gigs, including reuniting with Russell to tour with Cocker as part of the Mad Dogs and Englishmen band, and chipping in during the sessions for Harrison's All Things Must Pass.